-28 Are there any restrictions on professional sports unions taking
+28 Are there any restrictions on professional sports unions taking strike action?

-The right to strike is granted by the Federal Constitution as a fundamental right (article 9) and its exercise is ruled by Law No. 7,783/89 (the Strike Law).

-There are no specific restrictions to sports unions engaging in strike actions besides the general ones, such as the prohibition to block access to the club's facilities, as well as threatening or causing any harm to people or their property (article 6, paragraph 3 of the Strike Law).
+The right to strike is granted by the Federal Constitution as a fundamental right (article 9).
+There are no specific restrictions to sports unions engaging in strike actions besides the general restrictions, such as the prohibition to block access to the club's facilities, as well as threatening or causing any harm to people or their property (article 6, paragraph 3 of the Strike Law, Law No. 7,783/1989).